 Time and Attendance software

-There are a lot of options if you need a software to track attendance in an office environment.
+There are a lot of work trackers if you need a software to track attendance in an office environment.
 However, if you are managing telecommuters your options are quite limited.
 In telecommuting, the best software should be able to:

 Time Doctor (our software) provides all of these requirements.
 We’re obviously biased in our assessment so you should do your own research.
 However we have not found ANY software other than our own that truly fulfils all of the above requirements.